Sewer Camera 10DX1 Solves Hidden Blockage | Wheeled Drain Camera Test

 - 10-inch LCD color monitor mounted on a flexible gooseneck for easy viewing.

-- 5× digital zoom and self-leveling camera automatically keep the image upright.
+- 5× digital zoom and self-leveling camera that automatically keeps the image upright.

 - Built-in DVR with distance counter and timestamp overlay.

-- Heavy-duty frame can operate either vertically or horizontally.
+- Heavy-duty frame that can operate vertically or horizontally.

-- Equipped with LED brightness control and both AC/DC power cords.
+- LED brightness control and both AC/DC power cords.

-- TF card slot enables video recording and easy sharing with clients.
+- Video output port and TF card slot for recording and easy sharing with clients.

 - Built-in 512 Hz transmitter for quick and accurate camera locating.